-Four frags of Australian Lord Acan - 1 head of each color as listed (Acanthastrea lordhowensis): (1) Orange Fanta Lord Acan, (1) Merry Christmas - Red / Silver Acan Lord (1) Purple & Green Acan (1) Peppermint Acan
+Four frags of Australian Lord Acan - 1 head of each color as listed (Acanthastrea lordhowensis): (1) Orange Fanta Lord Acan, (1) Blue Rainbow Acan Lord (1) Red & Green Acan (1) Peppermint Acan

 The Orange Fanta Aussie Acan is an exquisite combination of dark and light orange and burnt orange with hints of neon green and white throughout the septa portion of the corralite structure.
 This large polyp stony with strong growth and beautiful patterns will add a dynamic pop of color to any reef aquarium.

 Peppermint Lord Acan (Acanthastrea lordhowensis) is a beautiful striped red variation of the famous Lord Acan.
 With both red and light blue / white coloration along the septa of the corallite, this large polyp stony with strong growth and beautiful patterns will surely please any reef aquarist.

 The Acanthastrea genus is a large family of corals with many variations and color patterns.
 Ranging from Pink, Purple, Blue and Green to Red, Yellow & Orange plus variations with many rainbow morphs in between.

 Aussie Acans are aggressive feeders after the lights go out and sweeper tentacles can reach over an inch out from the body of the coral in attempt to catch food.
 Placement of corals within the aquarium anticipating this natural predatory behavior will save colonies from coral wars for space and food.

 Aussie Acans are found on shallow water but typically in silty areas where light is not as bright and penetrating due to the sediment in the water.
 They typically a larger corallite structure ranging approx 10mm in diameter with small lobes surrounding the septa.